 Purchases are billed to the users bill, with operators including Vodafone, T Mobile and O2 being associated with Boku today.
 Boku now has an annual revenue of over £30 million.
 They have also partnerships with Apple, Google, Facebook, Microsoft and Sony.

-While a relatively small number of UK bookies accept Boku, it is still important to understand that you are signing up with an operator that performs well in all areas.
+While there are only a relatively small number of betting sites that use Boku, it is still important to understand that you are signing up with an operator that performs well in all areas.
 Below are the factors taken into account when ranking our favourite Boku betting sites:

-The ease, speed and convenience are all reasons behind the success of Boku betting sites.
+The ease, speed and convenience are all reasons behind the success of betting sites that use Boku.
 However, just what makes this method of payment more appealing than others when betting online today?
 The following are some Boku’s key selling points:

 What We Like:

 Unfortunately, Boku is a payment method that is only available for deposits.
 This means that an alternative must be found when looking to withdraw winnings at online bookies.
 So, for those interested in Boku sports betting sites, let’s take a closer look at how deposits can be made using this platform, using BoyleSports as an example.

 Login to your account at BoyleSports (or whichever online casino you are making a Boku deposit at, and head to their cashier section.
 Click on ‘banking’ or ‘deposit’ or ‘payments’.
 A list of payment options should appear.
 Choose ‘Boku’ as your payments provider and (here at least – it may be different at other sites) click the ‘Add’ button.